 1. Upcycle!
 Use it in a craft or DIY project

 There are lots of ideas on social media and YouTube for turning old clothing into useful items around the house.
 Turn old T-shirts into pot-plant hangers or 'no-sew bags', turn old jeans into pillowcases or quilts and turn cotton fabric into beeswax wraps.
-There are some amazing ideas out there for how to upcycle old fabrics, from old clothes to old curtains, tea towels and bed sheets.
+Furoshiki is the Japanese art of using fabric to wrap parcels, and there are many different techniques for wrapping and tying gifts beautifully.
+There are also some amazing ideas out there for how to upcycle old fabrics, from old clothes to old curtains, tea towels and bed sheets.

 2. See if someone else has a use for it